West of Eden

 Appendix for HSEMR-LE 76

 Upon reflection, I do not feel any Holy Envy.
 I do feel Holiness, and I’m glad to take them as they come.
-Throughout the class I’ve never envious—only glad.
-I don’t feel religious nor atheist, but take the truths of the goodness of the religious experience as self-evident.
+Throughout the class I’ve never been envious—only glad.
+I don’t feel religious nor atheist, but take the truths of the religious experience as self-evident.

 I found, instead, the observation of artistic objects, the idea that much of the world is animate in a simple, subtle, and non-intruding way, the rest and celebration of Sabbath (outside of its theological meaning), to have been much more touching.
 Just as how I find the mention of the Bread to be the most resonant part of the Lord’s prayer: